jsiek/deduce/LinkedLists.md

 is `i + start`.

-The benefit of writing tests based on the specification is that it reduces the possibility of discrepencies between the specification and the tests.
+The benefit of writing tests based on the specification is that it reduces the possibility of discrepancies between the specification and the tests.
 After all, what it means for a function to be correct is that it behaves according to its specification, not that it passes some ad-hoc tests based on a loose interpretation of the